andrewbaxter/lunk/readme.md

 The macro lacks the ability to detect the output type where it's needed.

 I could have used template magic to infer the type, but this would have made manual (macro-less) link implementations need more boilerplate, so I decided against it.
 The types are fairly simple so I don't think it's a huge downside.

+## Animations as a separate structure

+In true a la carte philosophy, I figured some people might not want animations and it wasn't hard to make entirely separate.

+I think bundling the animator with the processing context shouldn't be too hard.

+In case there are other similar extensions, having a solution that allows external extension is important (maybe this won't happen though, then I may go ahead and integrate it).